 - What message exactly needs to be conveyed to the users?

 - What are the priorities or issues of the user you’ve to consider?

 - Are you doing this for any client?
 What is the client’s goal?

 - Which are the targeted devices (desktop/mobile/any other) on your website?

 - Which technical constraints (licensed software, browser version) you need to use for working on the UX?

 Once you nailed out your goals, it’s time to translate your ‘vision’ into an attractive and user-friendly website.

 Using a contrasting color to highlight links or buttons, will be the best way to catch one’s attention.
-It’ll not only help you to grab the user’s attention, also help them to identify links and buttons easily.
+It’ll not only help you to grab the user’s attention, but also help them to identify links and buttons easily.

 Maintain Consistency in design:

 It may look pretty if your buttons are highlighting with different colors, but at the same point, it may confuse the user to identify where they can click to navigate.
-Make navigation easy by keeping the color of buttons same.
+Make navigation easy by keeping the color of buttons the same.